rafaeljcd/data_engineering_bootcamp/1_4_1_Setting_up_the_Environment_on_Google_Cloud.md

 ### Instructions

-1. We must first create a ssh directory, and then go into it.
+1. We must first create an ssh directory, and then go into it.

    ```shell
    mkdir ~/.ssh/